 Although its dewaxed form can help prevent water absorption, it does not have the same properties as authentic sealants such as polyurethane or lacquer.

-When using this shellac, keep in mind its functions.
-Apart from water, it isn’t alcohol-resistant.
+And another thing, always be cautious with what you use around it.
+From my own little mishaps, I found that it’s not the best friend of products with even traces of alcohol.
 So if you use products containing small amounts of alcohol, such as polishing or cleaning agents, the dewaxed sealant couldn’t protect your wood pieces from these elements.

 Since shellac dewax isn’t very durable, you shouldn’t use it on pieces you plan to use a lot.
 Instead, it can be utilized on decorative pieces such as mirrors, wall art, end tables, and nightstands.